lwmqn/shepherd/README.md

             data: 18
         }
         ```

-**Note**:
+    * Note
-    * The diffrence between `'devChange'` and `'devNotify'` is that data along with `'devNotify'` is which a Client Device like to notify even if there is no change of it.
+        - The diffrence between `'devChange'` and `'devNotify'` is that data along with `'devNotify'` is which a Client Device like to notify even if there is no change of it.
 A periodical notification is a good example, a Client Device has to report something under observation even there is no change of that thing.
 If the Server does notice there is really something changed, it will then fire `'devChange'` to report the change(s).
 It is suggested to use `'devChange'` indication to update your GUI views, and to use `'devNotify'` indication to log data.
 <br />

 * ##### devStatus